Bucket System

 Initial Replication vs. Incremental Replication

-Whenever a new version of Sync Rules or Sync Streams are deployed, initial replication takes place by means of taking a snapshot of all tables/collections referenced in the Sync Rules / Streams.
+Whenever a new version of Sync Streams (or legacy Sync Rules) is deployed, initial replication takes place by means of taking a snapshot of all tables/collections they reference.
 After that, data is incrementally replicated using a change data capture stream (the specific mechanism depends on the source database type: Postgres logical replication, MongoDB change streams, the MySQL binlog, or SQL Server Change Data Capture).Streaming Sync

 As mentioned above, the other primary purpose of the PowerSync Service is streaming data to clients.
 The PowerSync Service authenticates clients/users using JWTs.
-Once a client/user is authenticated:- The PowerSync Service calculates a list of buckets for the user to sync using Parameter Queries.
+Once a client/user is authenticated:- The PowerSync Service calculates a list of buckets for the user to sync based on their Sync Stream subscriptions (or Parameter Queries in legacy Sync Rules).

 - The Service streams any operations added to those buckets since the last time the client/user connected.